 Liberty-decò aesthetic taste in Salsomaggiore Terme left its mark not only on the thermal buildings but also on the most prestigious hotels, private houses and many other buildings built in the city until the ’30s.

-The entire city with its signs, railings, gates, balconies, canopies, billboards and decorative elements of buildings, took inspiration from the plant kingdom, transforming itself into a marvellous “man-made park”, in perfect harmony with the architecture of the town’s parks and gardens and the decorative elements of the flowerbeds.
+The entire city with its signs, railings, gates, balconies, canopies, billboards, and decorative elements of buildings, took inspiration from the plant kingdom, transforming itself into a marvelous “man-made park”, in perfect harmony with the architecture of the town’s parks and gardens and the decorative elements of the flowerbeds.

 The Liberty building is registered in the Cultural Heritage of Emilia Romagna and inside you can visit an exhibition of artistic ceramics, produced by Chini furnace in Borgo San Lorenzo (Florence), used for the building’s decorations.